aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     # Local uplink interfaces (list). | Optional
     # If uplink_interfaces is not defined, platform-specific defaults will be used instead.
-    # Please note that these defaults are not defined in default_platform_settings - you should define these yourself.
+    # Please note that these defaults are not defined by default - you should define these yourself.
     uplink_interfaces: [ < ethernet_interface_1 >, < ethernet_interface_2 > ]

     # Uplink switches (list). | Required.